How to take better photos of your kids

 Guess what.
 Mine weren’t when I started.
 I made a million mistakes.
 I still often take terrible phone photos – often the moment outweighs the perfect conditions.
 The only way to take better photos of your kids is to start now.
 Take a photo and then when you take your next photo – try make it a little better.
 Incremental change is super powerful.
 I still print my phone photos.
 They’re nothing close to the quality of my ‘good camera’ and because I am lazy with it they’re often pretty average but they still ring true with moment and memory and that gives them value.

-It’s tough to print.
-It’s tough to back up your phone.
+It's tough to print.
+It's tough to back up your phone.
 Waiting for school pickup?
-Use the dead time to look up your photos album in your phone – delete anything that needs to go – that’ll help with keeping the excess down when you go to pick images to print.
-Plug your phone in today and pull those images off or make sure they’re sync’ing up to a cloud.
-Use tools that make printing easy – they’re are always new apps that can help automate the process and pull the images straight from your Instagram feed or direct from your phone.
+Use the dead time to look up your photos album in your phone - delete anything that needs to go - that'll help with keeping the excess down when you go to pick images to print.
+Plug your phone in today and pull those images off or make sure they're sync'ing up to a cloud.
+Use tools that make printing easy - they're are always new apps that can help automate the process and pull the images straight from your Instagram feed or direct from your camera roll on your phone.
 I love Artifact Uprising mini books for my phone photos.
+Turn them into magnets, a calendar for your mum or postcards.

-• Try taking the same photo far away, the closer and then closer again.
+- Try taking the same photo far away, then closer and then closer again, find a scene, then a portrait, then a detail.

 If you’re after a great course you can sign up to Mamatography’s Beginner Photography Masterclass – use the code MAMABEC for a $50 discount.

-I also recorded a podcast episode with Mamtography – you can have a listen here to: Tips and trips for snappin’ your own kids.
+I've also recorded a podcast episode with Mamatography about this very topic- you can have a listen here to: Tips and trips for snappin' your own kids.

 And if you want to be in some photos too you can always book a shoot with me (and you’re welcome to pick my brains while you’re at it!
 Bonus!).